Pixel Watch: Hardware

 The Pixel Watch is available in two models, one with and one without support for cellular connectivity.
 Its case has a diameter of 41 mm and a Gorilla Glass 5 display.
 Powered by Samsung's Exynos 9110 SoC alongside the ARM Cortex-M33 co-processor, it contains a 294 mAh battery and 2 GB of RAM, as well as multiple sensors and wireless technologies.
 The watch features a USB-C charging mechanism manufactured by Compal Electronics.
 Due to the base's curved design, it can only be wirelessly charged with Google's proprietary magnetic charger, though some users were able to charge the device using other Qi chargers or via reverse wireless charging on their phones.

 At launch, the Pixel Watch was only compatible with proprietary bands designed by Google, though the company stated that it planned to partner with third parties to develop additional bands in the future.
 By default, each Pixel Watch comes with a proprietary Active Band, with several other proprietary band options available at an added cost.
 Counterpoint Research calculated that the LTE version of the Pixel Watch cost an estimated to manufacture.

-Since launch, the original Pixel Watch has received multiple Wear OS updates, including the rollout of Wear OS 5.1 based on Android 15 in mid-2025.
-These updates introduced features like new watch faces, Express Transit payments, improved step tracking, enhanced stability, and configurable smart home controls.
-As of June 2025, Pixel Watch Gen 1, Gen 2, and Gen 3 all run Wear OS 5.1, with updates arriving on both Wi-Fi and LTE variants, except for limited regional delays.